-Both of these instruments should be miced in stereo, about 0.5 meter (20 inches) overhead, and slightly in front of the instrument to avoid interference with the player.
-Listen for good stereo spread, and if the instruments seem too dominant, do not hesitate to reduce the bass slightly, using the in-line equalizers in the console.
+Both of these instruments should be miced in stereo, about 0.5 meter (20 inches) overhead, slightly in front of the instrument to avoid interference with the player.
+Listen for good stereo spread, and if the instruments seem too dominant, to reduce the bass slightly, using the in-line equalizers in the console.